 This assessment will consider 5 monoclonal antibodies that affect the pathways involved in either the allergic or type 2 inflammatory phenotypes of asthma.
 The drugs, dosing, their mechanism of action, and their FDA indications for asthma are summarized in Table 1.1 below.
 Omalizumab is a monoclonal antibody to IgE, which is indicated for the treatment of patients with moderate to severe asthma with the allergic phenotype described above.
 Mepolizumab, reslizumab, and benralizumab target the IL-5 pathway either with monoclonal antibodies to IL-5 itself (mepolizumab, reslizumab) or to the IL-5 receptor (benralizumab).
-Dupilumab is a monoclonal antibody to the IL-4 receptor, which modulates both the IL-4 and IL-13 pathways.
+Dupilumab is a monoclonal antibody to the IL-4 receptor alpha, which modulates both the IL-4 and IL-13 pathways.

-Drug Dosing Mechanism FDA Indication Omalizumab (Xolair ® , 75-375 mg SC Q 2-4 Anti-IgE Age $\geq$ 6 years with moderate to severe Genentech) weeks persistent asthma who test positive for year-round allergens Mepolizumab (Nucala ® , 100 mg SC Q 4 weeks Anti-IL-5 Age $\geq$ 12 years with severe asthma and GlaxoSmithKline) eosinophilic phenotype Reslizumab (Cinqair ® , Teva) 3 mg/kg IV Q 4 weeks Anti-IL-5 Age $\geq$ 18 years with severe asthma and eosinophilic phenotype Benralizumab (FasenraTM, 30 mg SC Q 4 weeks x 3, Anti-IL-5R $\alpha$ Age $\geq$ 12 years with severe asthma and AstraZeneca) then Q 8 weeks eosinophilic phenotype Dupilumab (Dupixent ® , 200 mg SC Q 2 weeks Anti-IL-4R $\alpha$ PDUFA date 10/20/2018 Sanofi/Regeneron) 300 mg SC Q 2 weeks
+Drug Dosing Mechanism FDA Indication Omalizumab (Xolair [®] , Genentech) 75-375 mg SC Q 2-4 weeks Anti-IgE Age ≥ 6 years with moderate to severe persistent asthma who test positive for year-round allergens 7 Mepolizumab (Nucala [®] , GlaxoSmithKline) 100 mg SC Q 4 weeks Anti-IL-5 Age ≥ 12 years with severe asthma and eosinophilic phenotype 8 Reslizumab (Cinqair [®] , Teva) 3 mg/kg IV Q 4 weeks Anti-IL-5 Age ≥ 18 years with severe asthma and eosinophilic phenotype 9 Benralizumab (FasenraTM, AstraZeneca) 30 mg SC Q 4 weeks x 3, then Q 8 weeks Anti-IL-5Rα Age ≥ 12 years with severe asthma and eosinophilic phenotype 10 Dupilumab (Dupixent [®] , Sanofi/Regeneron) 200 mg SC Q 2 weeks 300 mg SC Q 2 weeks Anti-IL-4Rα Age ≥ 12 years with moderate-to-severe asthma with an eosinophilic phenotype or with oral corticosteroid dependent asthma 11

-Table 1.1: Monoclonal Antibody Therapies for Type 2 Inflammation in Asthma
+Table 1.1.
+Monoclonal Antibody Therapies for Type 2 Inflammation in Asthma